dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **Executing the request**
 1. Open the Disable Environment request.
 2. Click on `Send` to execute the request.
-3. Check that the request received a 200 OK response.
+3. Check that the request received a 204 No Content response.

 ![](./images/monitoringenvironments/disableEnvResp.png)